mlargeot/CIT/README.md

 ## Prerequisites

-*Here will be all the information you have to know before using the project*
+*Here will be all the information you have to know before using the project* One of the future additions to plan for would be adding a domain name and a database to enable accessing the API from outside the machine on which it is running.
 ## Build

 *This step should be done once you have met all the prerequisites.*